Legislative violence: 18 May 2016

-A pan-democrat lawmaker threw a glass to CY Leung before a Hong Kong Legislative Council meeting and was charged for common assault.

-Two lawmakers who entered the parliament's chamber without being authorized to do so caused a scuffle then the lawmakers tried to read out their oath of office.

 Czech Republic

-7 February 2019
+21 May 2006

 Health Minister David Rath and his right-wing rival, Miroslav Macek, fought during a meeting of disgruntled dentists in Prague.

 21 January 2021

 Member of Parliament Lubomír Volný, leader of the far-right Unified – Alternative for Patriots, attacked Deputy Speaker Tomáš Hanzel during the debate on the extension of the state of emergency due to the COVID-19 pandemic.
-After being reprimanded by Hanzel for not speaking to the topic, Volný started to insult him, and when his microphone was turned off, he approached and confronted the Deputy Speaker trying to use his microphone instead.
-Other deputies came to help Hanzel; Volný was eventually taken away by the security guard.
+After being reprimanded by Hanzel for not speaking on the topic, Volný started to insult him, and when his microphone was turned off, he approached and confronted the Deputy Speaker, trying to use his microphone instead.
+Other deputies came to help Hanzel; the security guard eventually took away Volný.

 Egypt

 28 February 2016

 Kamal Ahmed threw a shoe at Tawfik Okasha during a session of parliament for hosting the Israeli ambassador Haim Koren.

 14 June 2017

-While Geographer Sayed Al-Husseny was trying to explain that the Gaza Strip is a part of Egypt, parliamentarian Ahmed Tantawi went to the platform and broke Husseny's microphone.
+While geographer Sayed Al-Husseny was trying to explain that the Gaza Strip is a part of Egypt, MP Ahmed Tantawi went to the platform and broke Husseny's microphone.